 4. Take advantage of integrations whenever possible

-Juggling between apps or tabs doesn’t make it any easier to do your job well.
+Juggling between apps or tabs doesn’t make it any easier to do your job well, and it's easy to find yourself overworking when constantly context switching.
 Integrating tools in your work stack can immediately help you feel like you have better control of your virtual workspace and reduce toggling between different windows or extensions.
 It can also help you better focus on doing one task at a time.

 Other useful integrations that might come in handy are: